Automattic/jetpack/readme.txt

 **Improved compatibility**

 * Anti-Spam: better handle globally-configured Akismet API keys in the Jetpack dashboard.
+* Blocks: update to use latest colors defined by WordPress.
 * Blocks: ensure our External Media option is compatible with other plugins that also make changes to the Media Library options in the block editor.
 * Connection: ensure better compatibility of the Monitor, Protect, Secure Sign In, Stats, and Subscription features with your site's connection to WordPress.com.
 * General: remove references to pre-PHP 5.6 code.